 I made my reservations a little late in the game and had little choice.
 There was one spot left at either campground.
 On a whim, we decided to stay at Lodge Campground.

-This is where all the tenters and those without electricity were staying.
+This is where all tent camping and those without electricity were staying.
 There were only 2 sites with electric hookups there.
 That didn’t stop those campers from staying there, but it left things a little quieter.
+They even had modern showers.

-For those that have longer Riggs, some of the sites had sharp turns and could be difficult to back into.
+For those that have longer RVs and travel trailers, some of the sites had sharp turns and could be difficult to back into.
 The campground loop was relatively small.
 The remoteness had had no bear warnings.

 The campground had a small dock leading to the water and a stunning view of Chase Point.
 There were a few trails leading out, along with a trail to the fire tower.
 The report from the park ranger was that it’s an excellent hike, but the fire tower has been closed for years.